petersatsuse/azure-compute-docs/articles/virtual-machines/virtual-machine-scale-sets-maintenance-control-template.md

 ms.author: jushiman
 ms.custom: subject-armqs, mode-arm, devx-track-arm-template
 #pmcontact: PPHILLIPS
+# Customer intent: As a cloud administrator, I want to configure maintenance controls for automatic OS image upgrades using an ARM template, so that I can manage the timing of these updates for my Azure Virtual Machine Scale Sets effectively.
 ---

 # Maintenance control for OS image upgrades on Azure Virtual Machine Scale Sets using an ARM template